Topological remarks on end and edge-end spaces: Construction of edge-end spaces

 The fact that $\Psi$ is surjective can be seen as an application of König's Lemma, while $\Psi$ is injective due to the main hypothesis over $G$:

 \begin{prop} $\Psi$ is bijective. \end{prop} \begin{proof} Let $r'$ be a ray in $H$, whose presentation via edges might be written as $f_0f_1f_2\dots$.
 Since the edges $\{vv': v \in D\}\subset E(H)$ are pairwise non-adjacent, $\tau^{-1}(E(r'))$ is an infinite set of edges in $G$.
-Consider $K$ the subgraph of $G$ that contains precisely these edges and its endpoints, being connected by the above Lemma.
+Consider $K$ the subgraph of $G$ that contains precisely these edges and its endpoints, which is connected by Remark \ref{remark33}.
 We observe that every vertex $v \in V(K)$ has degree at most $4$.
 In fact, if $v\notin D$, then $v\in V(H)$ has at most two neighbors in $r'$.
 Similarly, $v$ and $v'$ have at most two neighbors each in $r'$ if $v\in D$, so that $v$ is the endpoint of at most four edges in $K$ in this case.
 By König's Lemma, then, there is $r$ a ray in $K$.
 Since $E(K) = \tau^{-1}(E(r'))$, the ray $\tau(r)$ meets $r'$ in infinitely many edges, so that $[\tau(r)]_E = [r']_E$.
-This verifies the surjection of $\Psi$.
+Hence, $\Psi$ is surjective.